HCS Score

 Bitcoin is the one cryptocurrency that almost every Muslim investor asks about first.

 And honestly, it makes sense.
-Before putting your money into anything, you need to know — is this actually permissible?
-Does it align with what Islam teaches about money, trade, and fairness?
+Before putting your money into anything, you need to know whether it is actually permissible and whether it aligns with what Islam teaches about money, trade, and fairness.

-We've run Bitcoin through the full CoinStudy Halal Crypto Standard (HCS) methodology.
-Here's what we found.
+We have run Bitcoin through the full CoinStudy Halal Crypto Standard (HCS) methodology.
+Here is what we found.

 Bitcoin is one of the strongest examples of a halal cryptocurrency.
 It has real utility, a transparent structure, no built-in interest mechanism, and broad global adoption.
 Under the CoinStudy HCS framework, Bitcoin scores 95 out of 100 and is classified as Halal.

-Bitcoin was created for one purpose — to let people send and receive money directly, without needing a bank, a payment company, or any financial middleman.
+Bitcoin was created for one purpose, which is to let people send and receive money directly without needing a bank, a payment company, or any financial middleman.

 No central bank controls it.
 No corporation owns it.
 No government can print more of it.